Canon PIXMA PRO-200 Printer Review

 Our Verdict

-Even though it's a professional photo printer, the Canon PIXMA PRO-200 performs decently for family use.
-Its cost-per-print is low as the color cartridges yield many prints before you need to replace them, and they're relatively inexpensive; black ink doesn't last as long, but it's still affordable.
-Print quality is this printer's major strength.
+Even though it's a professional photo printer, the Canon PIXMA PRO-200 performs decently for home use.
+Its cost-per-print is low, as the color cartridges yield many prints before needing replacement, and they're relatively inexpensive.
+Black ink doesn't last as long, but it's still affordable.
+Print quality is the major strength of this printer.
 Documents are clear and sharp (although the dye ink has a slight tendency to bleed on the page), and photos look outstanding, as this printer can reproduce a wide range of colors and do so very accurately.
-However, this printer is very slow to print documents, and there's no scanner since it's a print-only unit.
-There are plenty of connectivity options, so it's easily accessible from mobile devices and computers alike.
+However, this printer is very slow to print documents, and it lacks a scanner since it's a print-only unit.
+There are numerous connectivity options, making it easily accessible from both mobile devices and computers.

 Pros